siaflab/Deep_Water_Data_Logging-At_Lake_Shikotu/DIY_Probe_for_Deep_Water/Sample_Code/README.md

 ④This is a 6 axis gyro sensor MPU-6050 for recording the attitude of the payload.

-⑤The 2pin connector prepared to send the PWM signal from the 8-pin with a buzzer, and at the same time send a start signal to the external microphone terminal of the action camera.
+⑤The 2 pin connector prepared to send the PWM signal from the 8-pin with a buzzer, and at the same time send a start signal to the external microphone terminal of the action camera.
 We use a 10μF capacitor and two 100K ohm as a simple voltage divider circuit next to the buzzer to match the level of the mini pin.